Micro-Influencers and Nonprofits

 When choosing the type of influencer to represent your nonprofit or brand, it is important to focus on finding an influencer with a targeted audience.

 While celebrities who have thousands or even millions of followers would most certainly help spread the word, there are many benefits of finding a smaller influencer, or micro-influencer, with an engaged, highly active following.
 Their goal isn’t fame or fortune, but rather to make quality content for their followers to understand and relate to.
-The relationship between an influencer and an organization is mutually beneficial — quality content for them, and new followers for you!
+The relationship between influencers and nonprofits is mutually beneficial — quality content for them, and new followers for you!

 Building a relationship with a micro-influencer can be beneficial to your nonprofit and to the micro-influencer as well!
 Since their followers are very active, micro-influencers tend to put out content that they pour their heart and soul into, which builds up the trust factor for their audience.